Roger-luo/Configurations.jl/README.md

 )
 ```

-for option types you can always convert `AbstractDict` to a given option type,
+For option types you can always convert an `AbstractDict` to a given option type,
 or convert them back to dictionary via `to_dict`, e.g

 ```julia